 Our client is a provider of library and archival supplies, and library design services.
-Operating in a market that is shrinking, and seeing its core sales decline, the company acquired a competitor in 2010 expecting to boost revenues and economies of scale.
-Although the client experienced sales growth during 2010-2011, the acquisition and integration costs were high, and the acquisition added complexity.
+Operating in a market that is shrinking, and seeing its core sales decline, the company acquired a competitor expecting to boost revenues and economies of scale.
+Although the client experienced sales growth, the acquisition and integration costs were high, and added complexity to their operation.

-The company brought in POWERS to examine and address its operational issues and labor expense at both of its facilities.
+The company brought in the POWERS team in to examine and address its operational issues and labor expense at both of its facilities.
 Its leaders' chief concern: Labor costs remained constant while revenues were dropping.
 And, they lacked an effective Management Operating System that would allow them to achieve the performance potential of their operations.